LWC-Essentials/storybook/README.md

 ## Getting started

-The sample application is itself very basic, and not that exiting, but you can execute it with the following commands:
+The sample application is itself very basic, and not that exciting, but you can execute it with the following commands:

 ```sh
 yarn